 Estimating future losses is also tricky.
 If your ability to earn income from work will continue to be affected by your injuries, estimate your loss of earning capacity.
 This is income you would have been able to earn in the future if the accident hadn’t happened, but now won’t be able to.

 If you’re claiming for the cost of future care, an expert medical report by an occupational therapist or similar specialist setting out your prognosis can give you a figure you can use.

 Because this area of law is complex, it’s best to get legal advice.
 A lawyer can help you understand what might be a reasonable range of compensation in your case.
-See below under who can help for options for free legal advice.
+See below under who can help for options for legal advice.